I almost didn't publish my first LinkedIn carousel.

 Step 5: Write a Caption That Complements, Not Repeats

-Your LinkedIn post caption appears alongside the carousel.
-Most people either skip it entirely or use it to repeat what the slides already say.
-Both are mistakes.
+Your caption appears alongside the carousel.
+Most people skip it or repeat the slides.
+Both waste it.
+The caption has three jobs:

 Step 6: Post at the Right Time

-Design Tools: What to Use (and What Doesn't Matter)
+Design Tools: What to Use

 What Separates Viral Carousels from Average Ones

+Specificity beats generality.
 "7 LinkedIn tips" gets scrolled past.
 "How I turned one LinkedIn post into 47 inbound leads in 14 days" stops the thumb.
+Specific numbers create credibility.
+Specific outcomes create desire.
+"Increase engagement" means nothing.
+A title that names a real before-and-after number feels concrete in a way a vague promise never will.

 Seven Mistakes That Kill LinkedIn Carousel Performance